MaastrichtU-IDS/d2s-docs/docs/cwl-install.md

 An [installer](https://hub.docker.com/?overlay=onboarding) is available for [MacOS](https://docs.docker.com/docker-for-mac/install/) and [Windows](https://docs.docker.com/docker-for-windows/install/) (`docker-compose` is included).

+> On Windows you might need to run the `Docker Toolbox` to setup Docker.

 ### Fix commons issues

 If Docker can't access internet when building you might want to change the DNS (to use Google's one).